-OR A student who does not meet satisfactory progress for Academic Probation for three consecutive semesters will be placed on Academic Suspension.

-Students placed on probation must take one semester off from classed and must reapply for admission when choosing to return.
+A student who does not meet satisfactory progress for academic probation for three consecutive semesters will be placed on academic suspension.
+Students placed on suspension must take one semester off f and must reapply for admission when choosing to return.
 When students are readmitted they will be placed on probation and will only be allowed to take up to twelve (12) credits, unless they choose to appeal.